 Pairing Lana and Lester with Faval and Patty at first seems to fall under Kissing Cousins, being the children of Adeen and her sister Brigid respectively.
 However, Brigid and Adeen are identical twins, meaning that their children are genetically indistinguishable from half-siblings.
 So while these pairings remain under Kissing Cousins in the social sense, in the biological sense they fall under Brother–Sister Incest.

 Fire Emblem Fates: The Avatar and Azura are allowed to marry their siblings from Hoshido or Nohr, and even have children with them.
 While they aren't actually blood-related to their siblings, they think they are, and ironically are related to each other (though they're cousins rather than siblings).
-Also, quite infamously, the artbook revealed that the Incest Subtext between Leo and his sister Camilla was just regular text on his part, though the pairing is not possible in-game.
+Also, quite infamously, the artbook revealed that the Incest Subtext between Leo and his half-sister Camilla was just regular text on his part, though the pairing is not possible in-game.

 Though it was Bowdlerized to remove as many references to incest as possible, the idea was too central to the plot of Drakengard to throw it out completely.
 The game has only one or two allusions to it.